Twitter.com restored for all users

 SAN FRANCISCO Twitter.com (TWTR.N) was unavailable on Monday for some users across the United States, but the site was restored around 3:15 p.m.
 EDT, Twitter said.

 Twitter Inc said users experienced problems accessing the service between 2:22 p.m. to 3:16 p.m.
-EDT (1822 to 1916 GMT), but the mobile app and Tweetdeck, which allows users to view multiple Twitter browsers at once, were unaffected.
+EDT, but the mobile app and Tweetdeck, which allows users to view multiple Twitter browsers at once, were unaffected.

 Twitter users and others said they received a message that read "something is technically wrong" when trying to open the Twitter website on their personal computers.